Health & Physical Education Department Overview

 The goal of the health and physical education program is to teach students health literacy and physical literacy so that they acquire the skills, knowledge, attitudes, confidence and competence to live a healthy, active life.
 Students are scheduled for one marking period of health education and three marking periods of physical education for each year of attendance in high school.
 Course offerings vary by marking period and grade level and a list of activities is provided below.

-Health and physical education are a mandated graduation requirement and there are specific requirements for time and content.
-We have developed our program using the NJ Core Curriculum Content Standards.
-Parents with questions or concerns about topics in the health education program are encouraged to seek out and ask questions of the school administrative team.
-Any child whose parent or guardian presents to the school principal a signed statement that any part of the instruction in health, family life education or disease prevention (HIV) education is in conflict with his/her conscience, or sincerely held moral or religious beliefs, shall be excused from that portion of the course where such instruction is being given and no penalties as to credit or graduation shall result there from (NJSA 18A:35-4.7).
+Health and physical education are a mandated graduation requirement, and therefore have specific requirements for content units and time allocation.
+The curriculum is compliant with the NJ Student Learning Standards in Comprehensive Health and Physical Education and with all corresponding Legislative Statutes.
+Parents with questions or concerns about topics in the health education program are encouraged to seek out the teacher of record and school administrative team.
+Any child whose parent or guardian presents to the school principal a signed statement that any part of the instruction in health, family life education or disease prevention (HIV) education is in conflict with his/her conscience, or sincerely held moral or religious beliefs, shall be excused from that portion of the course where such instruction is being given and no penalties as to credit or graduation shall result therefrom.
+The request for exemption may be found on the department webpage (NJSA 18A:35-4.7).

 Rob Grosso, PreK-12 Supervisor